 The building was first sold in 1907, where it became The New Broadview Hotel.
 And while that name is pretty similar to the one it has today, there were many other renditions as ownership changed over the years.

-During the 1930s, the spot was called Lincoln Hotel, then switching back to its original name in the 40s.
+During the 1930s, the spot was called Lincoln Hotel, then switched back to its original name in the 40s.
 In the 1970s, the hotel was changed to Jilly’s, serving as “the east end’s most notorious landmark for almost three decades.”

 The Broadview Hotel today

 The Broadview boasts 58 boutique rooms, with some even featuring outdoor terraces to lounge on.
-You don’t need to book a room to visit the Broadview though.
+You don’t need to book a room to visit the Broadview, though.

 There are two restaurants on site, The Rooftop and The Broadview Bistro + Bar.
 The Rooftop, one of my favourite spots in the city, has one of the best views of Toronto, and is a perfect place to grab a drink and watch the sun go down in the summer.